scottpetrovic/krita-org-hugo/content/en/posts/2018/interview-with-christopher.md

 ### Where can people see more of your work?

 You can see my work in print.
-A comic book called “After The Gold Rush” has an illustration of mine featured in issue #4.
+A comic book called "After The Gold Rush" has an illustration of mine featured in issue #4.
 It was created in Krita.
 I also have a site redacesmedia.com, you can reach me there!

 ![](images/prince_trib.png)